MADE IN THE UK. SHIPPED WORLDWIDE

 When performing a lunge, you step down and forward meaning your hips descend diagonally.
 Whereas, a split squat is performed with your hips dropping down in a straight line.

 This has a direct impact on the muscles being activated during either movement.
-The lunge is a great exercise with overall lower leg development whilst the split squat is more focussed on the quads.
+The lunge is a great exercise with overall lower leg development whilst the split squat is more focused on the quads.

 Because the split squat is a static movement, compared to the dynamic lunge, you’ll be able to incorporate a higher amount of weight.
 This is down to an increase in stability with the split squat.
 So, if you want to lift heavier and build more muscle then opt for the split squat.